clykins90/photo_report/README.md

 ### Photo Analysis Workflow
 1. Photos are uploaded to MongoDB GridFS with metadata linking them to reports
 2. The analysis process retrieves photos from GridFS and creates temporary files
-3. OpenAI's Vision API analyzes each photo for damage, providing detailed descriptions
+3. OpenAI's Vision API with GPT-4-mini analyzes each photo for damage, providing detailed descriptions
 4. Analysis results are stored with the photo metadata in the report document
 5. Users can review and edit AI-generated descriptions before finalizing reports